padas-lab-de/pypads-padre/README.DEV.md

 # Publishing a new version

 To publish a new version of the library it's version number has to be increased.
+A task is defined on taskipy for this purpose.

+``
+task publish patch/minor/major
+``

-You can use [bump2version](https://pypi.org/project/bump2version/) to increment version numbers where needed.
+You can use [bump2version](https://pypi.org/project/bump2version/) instead to increment version numbers where needed and manually publish the changes.
 Using one of the following commands bumps the version and pushes it tagged to git.

 ``